joseprupi/quantragrpc/README.md

 Flatbuffers is the format used by Quantra to communicate with the server and using it provides some extra advantages as the project supports things such as translating to and from JSON.

-The library provides and API and also commmand line tools to do so.
-This should probably be added to the client libraries but for now take a look to [Flatbuffers documentation](https://google.github.io/flatbuffers/flatbuffers_guide_tutorial.html) and the example at https://github.com/joseprupi/quantragrpc/blob/master/examples/bond_request_to_json.cpp on how to use the API.
+Flabuffers provides and API and also commmand line tools to do so.
+This should probably be added to the Quantra client libraries but for now take a look to [Flatbuffers documentation](https://google.github.io/flatbuffers/flatbuffers_guide_tutorial.html) and the example at https://github.com/joseprupi/quantragrpc/blob/master/examples/bond_request_to_json.cpp on how to use the API.

 ## Current and possible future situation